Northville-Placid Trail/Wanika Falls

 Many sections of the 133-mile Northville-Lake Placid are suitable for cross-country skiing.
 This section features rolling terrain with some short steep climbs to a leanto and frozen waterfall reached via a side trail.

-Northville-Placid Trail/Wanika Falls Trailhead: Can be reached via the Averyville Road, 1.2 miles south of its intersection with Old Military Rd, the terminus of the 133 mile trail.
-Parking is on the left just before Averyville Rd crosses the Chubb River.
+Northville-Placid Trail/Wanika Falls trailhead: This can be reached via the Averyville Road, 1.2 miles south of its intersection with Old Military Road, the terminus of the 133 mile trail.
+Parking is on the left just before Averyville Road crosses the Chubb River.